 Jeanne Segal, Ph.D.

-Jeanne Segal’s education includes a Bachelor’s degree in Art and Humanities, a Master’s degree in Psychology, and a Ph.D. in Sociology, with a specialty in Holistic Health.
+Jeanne Segal’s holds a Bachelor’s degree in Art and Humanities, a Master’s degree in Psychology, and a Ph.D. in Sociology, with a specialty in Holistic Health.

 As a licensed marriage and family counselor she had extensive experience working at Jewish Family Service in Los Angeles, with a highly respected group of oncologists at St. Joseph's Medical Center, as well as a busy private practice.